ltomas1/DES.sim/docs/controller.md

     "turn_off" : {"T_amb" : ["<=", 5]}
 }
 ```
-This is an example where a condition could be added to the heat pump to turn it of when ambient temp is or below 5°C.
+This is an example where a condition could be added to the heat pump to turn it off when ambient temp is equal to or below 5°C.

 ## Tank balancing